OpenLiberty/demo-devmode/README.md

 ## VS Code extension

-The [Open Liberty Tools](https://marketplace.visualstudio.com/items?itemName=Open-Liberty.liberty-dev-vscode-ext) extension is an IDE specific extension for VS Code that lets you interact with dev mode through menu options as an alternative to using the console.
+The [Open Liberty Tools for VS Code](https://marketplace.visualstudio.com/items?itemName=Open-Liberty.liberty-dev-vscode-ext) extension is an IDE specific extension that lets you interact with dev mode through menu options as an alternative to using the console.

 1. In VS Code, go to the Extensions view (`View` > `Extensions`).